 Enjoy one, two, three or four of the fabulously free documentaries showing as part of our first-ever documentary festival.

-The second documentary we will be showing is Van Gogh & Japan.
+The final documentary we will be showing is Fame High.

 Phone Richmond Library 543 8500 to book your spot or talk to a library staff member.

 To view the complete list of films showing in our Documentary Festival, visit the website.